Ray O'Connor: WA Inc

 While giving evidence to the commission, Terry Burke, a former member of parliament and the brother of Brian Burke, said that O'Connor had told him in 1987 that he was the middleman between Bond Corporation and City of Stirling councillors in a bribery scandal.
 It was alleged that Bond Corporation was bribing Stirling councillors in 1984 to approve the Observation City hotel development in Scarborough.
 The commission was played a recording of the conversation secretly taped by Terry Burke where O'Connor said he was given a $30,000 bribe by former Bond Corporation managing director Peter Beckwith on behalf of subsidiary Austmark International.
-O'Connor said he then passed the bribe to Stirling councillor George Cash.
+O'Connor said he then passed the bribe to George Cash, who was a Stirling councillor at the time.
 O'Connor gave evidence on 28 February 1992, where he admitted to having the conversation with Burke but said that he was lying so that he could find out information from the Burke government that would be useful to the Liberal Party.
 He admitted to lobbying Stirling councillors on behalf of Austmark but said that no bribes took place.
 On 30 January 1992, Brian Burke testified that O'Connor had originally told him the story, but thought that O'Connor was trying to set him up, so he got O'Connor to retell the story to Terry Burke, who used a tape recorder to record the conversation.
 Neither of the Burke's told the police as they said they had no evidence.

 Cash, by now a senior opposition MP, commenced defamation action against O'Connor soon after his appearance at the commission.
 In February 1992, O'Connor resigned from the Liberal Party amid speculation that the party would kick him out.
 In the same month, the commission began investigating O'Connor's finances, suspecting him of having stolen a $25,000 cheque from Bond Corporation in April 1984.
 The cheque was made out to a "Mt Lawley campaign fund" and recorded by Bond Corporation as a political donation.
 The investigation found a $25,000 deposit into O'Connor's bank account at the same time, which O'Connor was unable to explain.
 By that point, the record of the transaction had been destroyed which prevented investigators from determining where the money came from just based on the bank's records.
 Unrelated to the cheque, the investigation found that O'Connor had not paid tax on the $500 per week he received from Connell for his consultancy business.